South Devon Coast

 Lonely Planet lists hiking the South West Coast Path as one of the world's great adventures with “walking at its most diverse, most spectacular and most delicious", and we would definitely agree with that description.

-Your holiday in South Devon will be based at a comfortable family-run guest house in the historic town of Dartmouth.
+Unless you ask us to customise your trip, and choose alternative accommodation, your holiday in South Devon will be based at a comfortable family-run guest house in the historic town of Dartmouth.
 Your room will have ensuite bathroom facilities and you will have a choice of continental or full English breakfast.
 Dartmouth has a wide variety of restaurants and pubs serving meals in the evening.

 Bed & Breakfast